Walter Slezak: Early life

 Slezak was born in Vienna, the son of opera tenor Leo Slezak and Elisabeth "Elsa" Wertheim.
 He studied medicine for a time and later worked as a bank teller.
 His older sister Margarete Slezak was also an actress.

 Career

-Slezak was talked into taking his first role, in the 1922 Austrian film Sodom und Gomorrah, by his friend and the film's director, Michael Curtiz.In his youth (while still slim) Slezak was cast as a leading man in silent films.
+Slezak was talked into taking his first role, in the 1922 Austrian film Sodom und Gomorrah, by his friend and the film's director, Michael Curtiz.
+In his youth (while still slim) Slezak was cast as a leading man in silent films.
+In 1924, he portrayed the title role in Carl Theodor Dreyer's homoerotic drama Michael (1924) after the novel of the same name by Herman Bang.
 He also acted on the stage for many years, debuting on Broadway in 1931.
+In the 1930s, he permanently moved to the United States.

 His first American film was Once Upon a Honeymoon (1942), with Ginger Rogers and Cary Grant.
 He worked steadily and appeared in over 100 films including The Princess and the Pirate (1944), The Spanish Main (1945), Sinbad the Sailor (1947), Born to Kill (1947), Abbott and Costello in the Foreign Legion (1950), People Will Talk (1951), and Call Me Madam (1953).

 Slezak played the lead in Broadway musicals, including Fanny, for which he won the Tony Award for Best Actor in a Musical.